Download FND app Android Aapp IoS App

 Since about 2012 there has been increasing evidence to support the role of physiotherapy as part of treatment for people with FND, especially those with functional movement disorders and limb weakness.

-People with FND very often have fatigue, weakness or pain which they find is made worse by exercise.
+Most people with FND also have fatigue, weakness or pain which they find is made worse by activity.

 … Yes, activity makes the symptoms worse but no, you are not causing more damage. …